 Facebook is “Sorry” for invading your privacy yet again

-It’s nothing unimaginable as Facebook has already lost people’s trust when it comes to data privacy.
+It’s nothing unimaginable as Facebook data privacy has already lost people’s trust.
 A new blunder has been made as an API bug allowed access to photos of 6.8 million users.
 These were photos that the user never intended to be shared.

 “Our internal team discovered a photo API bug that may have affected people who used Facebook Login and granted permission to third-party apps to access their photos.
 We have fixed the issue but, because of this bug, some third-party apps may have had access to a broader set of photos than usual for 12 days, between 13th to 25th September, 2018″ the company said in a post on its developer blog.